willrees/dm.core/README.md

 This library will work with any build tools and ide but for the best experiance you should use the recommended setup.

 <ul>
-	<li><a href="https://nodejs.org/download/">Install Node JS</a> - For windows make sure node JS is added to the PATH enviornment variable.
+	<li><a href="https://nodejs.org/download/" target="_blank">Install Node JS</a> - For windows make sure node JS is added to the PATH enviornment variable.
 To check that node was successfully installed open you command line tool(Windows) or terminal(MAC) and execute the commands node -v and npm -v</li>
 	<li>Install GRUNT - Javascript Task Runner
 		<ul>
 			<li>**Windows Users** - Open command line tool as administrator.</li>